Stafford County attorney: 'That Confederate flag may fly'

 STAFFORD — There have been weeks of public comment and debate over a Confederate battle flag that has become a staple of the skyline over Interstate 95 in south Stafford.

-At the Stafford County Board of Supervisors meeting Tuesday night, elected leaders allowed the county attorney to explain why he says the county cannot force the removal of the flag that sits on private property.
+At the Stafford County Board of Supervisors meeting Tuesday night, elected leaders allowed county attorney Charles Shumate explain why he says the county cannot force the removal of the flag that sits on private property.

 This issue that you have before you is not isolated here in this Fredericksburg, Stafford, Spotsylvania area as you well know.
 It’s it’s an issue that we’ve got throughout the country.